Marist College Canberra: History

-Marist schools in Australia
+Sydney, Australia

-The origins of MCC are to be found at The Rocks, Sydney.
-There, in 1875, only three years after the foundation of the first MCC school in Australia, the Brothers began a select school or high school with Brother Augustine McDonald as its first principal.
+The origins of MCC are to be found in the first school established by the Marist Brothers in Australia - St Patrick's on Harrington St, near The Rocks, Sydney.
+At the request of Archbishop Holding, the first Archbishop of Sydney, four brothers arrived at the colony of New South Wales in 1872 - a Frenchman, two Irishmen and a Scot.
+Within six weeks, they had opened a school.
+There, in 1875, only three years after the foundation of this first school in Australia, the Brothers began a separate high school with Brother Augustine McDonald as its first Headmaster.

-In 1887, the secondary school transferred to the eastern side of St Mary's Cathedral, since this was a more central location and provided more space.
-By 1910 however, the school premises were run down and this fact and other difficulties led the Marist Brothers to construct new buildings on the heights of Darlinghurst, and "The High School" as it was commonly known, transferred there.
-Both at the Cathedral and at Darlinghurst.
-By the 1960s, demographics threatened the future of the school at Darlinghurst, while at the same time Canberra was burgeoning had few Catholic schools.
-So the decision was taken to sell the property and to use the proceeds to transfer the school to Canberra.
+On 15 August 1887 (the Feast of the Assumption), the high school transferred to buildings located on the eastern side of St Mary's Cathedral, since this was a more central location and provided more space.
+The school established a reputation for high scholastic standards, evident in its examination results and the large number of students attending university.

+By 1910, however, the school premises were run down.
+This fact, along with other difficulties, led the Marist Brothers to construct new buildings on the corner of Darley St and Liverpool St, Darlinghurst.
+'The High School', as it was commonly known, transferred there.
+The College flourished and helped inspire a fine tradition of academic, cultural and sporting excellence.
+Particularly, the College developed a very special spirit which survives among its attendees (known as 'Old Boys') to the present day.

+In the 1960s, demographics threatened the future of the school at Darlinghurst, while at the same time Canberra was burgeoning but had few Catholic schools.
+The decision was taken to sell the property.
+The College's badge, colours and motto were transferred to a new school in the central suburb of Pearce, Australian Capital Territory, located in the Woden Valley district of South Canberra.

-Canberra
+Canberra, Australia

-Marist College Canberra opened in 1968 with primary classes whilst construction of the secondary school building was still being completed.
+Marist College Canberra opened on January 30 1968 with 97 pupils.
+For the first term, classes were conducted in the old Forestry School in Yarralumla, Australian Capital Territory, while construction of the junior and secondary school buildings were being completed.
 The first senior classes commenced in 1971.
 The first graduating class was in 1975.